 She flinched, but she didn’t back down.
 “It’s been two years, Nick.
 You clearly didn’t miss me enough to visit.
 Not enough for one phone call.”

 “What was there to call about?
 You didn’t want to come with me—you didn’t want the kind of life I could have given you.
 And there’s no way in hell I was going back to living in a shack on the rez.
 I thought it was best if we kept things neat and clean.”
 Although ‘neat’ and ‘clean’ didn’t exactly describe the effect she was having on him at this moment.

 She glared at him, and he saw that the passionate feelings she had for him had changed, somehow.
 Before he knew what was happening, Tanya had ducked out of his arms and was out of the tiny office.
 He faintly heard her say, “Red Creek Tribal Council, how may I help you?” and he realized way too late that he’d talked to her on the phone several times and never figured out that it was her.

 Stunned, Nick sat in his new chair and tried to figure out what had just happened.
 He hadn’t lied—he had missed her.
 Enough that seeing Tanya—and maybe rekindling their relationship—again had made the list of reasons to take the case and come home.
-It wasn’t top of the list, but it was on the list all the same.
-She’d always understood him on a different level that any other woman had.
+She’d always understood him on a different level than any other woman had.
 That wasn’t the sort of thing a man forgot.